damien-meere/full_stack_milestone/README.md

 of the specific product.
 The Reviewing process will be discussed in more detail in the [Current Features](#Current-Features) section.
 Finally, the Stock_level Field is dtermined by site admin.
 When the admin sets this value, the users are presented with a notification on the product detail page to highlight current stock levels.
 When the stock level drops to a critical level, the customer is provided with a warning to promote the purchase.
 When the stock is exhausted (0 remaining), the ADD TO BAG button on the product detail page is removed.
-This prevents users from adding a prodcut to their shopping bag, when we no long have the product in stock.
+This prevents users from adding a product to their shopping bag, when we no long have the product in stock.

 *   category
 *   sku